GeorgeArgyros/sflearn/README.md

 ## Authors

 This library was designed and developed by George Argyros and is based on the algorithms developed by George Argyros, Ioannis Stais, Aggelos Kiayias under the supervision of Angelos Keromytis.

+## Acknowledgements

+This research was partly supported by ERC project CODAMODA, #259152.